Can AI create consciousness?

-The neurophysiologist and neuroscientist Prof. Dr. Christof Koch earned his doctorate at the Max Planck Institute for Biological Cybernetics in Tübingen, was a professor at the California Institute of Technology until 2013, and is now director at the Allen Institute for Brain Science in Seattle.
+The neurophysiologist and neuroscientist Prof. Dr. Christof Koch received his PhD from the Max Planck Institute for Biological Cybernetics in Tübingen, was a professor at the California Institute of Technology until 2013, and is now director at the Allen Institute for Brain Science in Seattle.

 In the context of the International Science Festival - Geist Heidelberg